 - There are no bad things.
 God means everything for the good of the Christian.
-Things perceived as bad are really good since their objective is to make you a better Christian.
+Things perceived as bad are really good since their objective is to make one a better Christian.

 - That God chastens (spanks, whips, disciplines, corrects) Christians so that they might be better Christians.
 Once again, bad things happening are really just God getting the Christian’s attention.

-- Enduring perceived bad things from the hand of God will result in a reward from God when the Christian gets to heaven.
+- Enduring perceived bad things from the hand of God will result in a reward from God when Christians get to Heaven.

-- Questioning God’s dealings with the Christian is not permitted.
-God can do what he wants.
+- Questioning God’s dealings with Christians is not permitted.
+God can do whatever he wants.
 He is, after all, God.
 He created everyone, so he can do whatever he wants with us.
 So what if it seems God is being evil and malicious towards us.
 He has the power, authority, and right to do so.
-Besides, God is good all the time and he means it for their…let the circular reasoning continue.
+Besides, God is good all the time and he means it for their . . . let the circular reasoning continue.

 Why did God lead me to leave a church I pastored for eleven years and move to Texas?
 Why did God then change his mind after seven months?
 Why did God lead me to sell some prized possessions I owned so I could help a family move from Texas to Ohio only to change his mind and have that same family move right back to Texas three months later?
 These are but two of a number of stories I could share about God, through prayer, leading me to do this or that, only to change his mind a few days, weeks, or months later.